Shillington College

 Hire in some help

 It isn't easy chasing payments from clients.
-None of us like to tackle difficult conversations or emails, especially when it comes to money.
+None of us likes to tackle difficult conversations or emails, especially when it comes to money.
 So hire someone else to do it for you!
-By having someone else completely focused on your accounts, you'll not only have peace of mind, you'll have that neutral spokesperson for your business that gives you added credibility.
-It can also send out a clear message that you mean business, so clients are less likely to muck you about.
+By having someone entirely focused on your accounts, you'll not only have peace of mind; you'll have that neutral spokesperson for your business that gives you extra credibility.
+It can also send out a clear message that you mean business, so clients are less likely to muck you around.

 Use online tools

 If you can't afford to hire someone to do your payment chasing, then use some handy online accountancy tools like Freeagentcentral.com.
-We use this for our own business and find it especially helpful to send out automatic reminders for payment.
+We use this for our own business and find it especially helpful to send out automated reminders for payment.
 It's also great for staying organised and keeping on top of who owes you what.
-There are lots of other online tools out there, so do some research and find something that works for you.
+There are lots of other online tools out there, so do some research and find one that works best for you.

 Charge interest